NullOperatorr/Forensics-lab-image-recovery/README.md

 ## Overview

-This project documents the forensic analysis of two corrupted image files using FTK Imager and 010 Editor.
+This project documents the forensic analysis and recovery of two corrupted image files using **FTK Imager** and **010 Editor**.
-The goal is to recover the original images without modifying the evidence.
+Assume the evidence was tampered with and the images became corrupted.
+As a forensic investigator, the goal is to recover the original images without modifying the original evidence.

+- **Note:** All analysis and recovery attempts must be performed on copies of the evidence to preserve its integrity.

 ## Objectives